 Are there any costs that the company did not account for in the proposal and that are not covered by a separate Other Direct Cost (ODC) Line Item?
 For example, did the company need to buy additional software specific to the project and not billable?

 How do the provisional indirect rates compare to the actual indirect rates?
 If the actual indirect rates are lower, of course this increases profit.
 Conversely, if the actual indirect rates are higher, this lowers profit.
 After the EAC is complete, this is an opportune time for the company to review indirect rates and make cuts if necessary.
-Reviewing suppliers and vendors on a regular basis is a best practice.
+Reviewing suppliers and vendors on an annual basis or as their agreements renew is a best practice.

 Partway through a FFP Service Contract, check and see whether the 10% profit that was bid is still projected to be 10% or will more likely be closer to 6% or 14% profit.
 The company may be pleasantly surprised.
-If not, possibly adjustments can be made.
-At the very least, the company cannot say it did not have advance warning and can plan accordingly.
+If not, what adjustments can be made?
+At the very least, the company has advance warning and can plan accordingly.

-Contact Streamline Government Contact if you have feedback, questions, or another topic of interest.
+Contact Streamline if you have feedback, questions, or another topic of interest.

 This blog is for informational purposes only.
 None of the content is, or will be deemed to constitute legal opinions or legal advice.